42 Old English Insults

 Abydos was a city in Ancient Egypt whose inhabitants, according to one 19th century dictionary, “were famous for inventing slanders and boasting of them.”
 Whether that’s true or not, the name Abydos is the origin of abydocomist—a liar who brags about their lies.

 An adulterer.
-Another of Shakespeare’s inventions that became popular in Victorian slang.
+This appears to be another of Shakespeare’s inventions that became popular in Victorian slang.